P. Lankesh: Lankesh Patrike

 Lankesh was the Editor of Lankesh Patrike from 1980 until his death in 2000.
 A socialist and Lohiaite, he was known for his secular, anti-caste and anti-Hindutva views.
 Before starting Lankesh Patrike, he and friends Tejaswi and K.Ramadas had toured the length and breadth of Karnataka, mobilising people to vote for their new socialist party Karnataka Pragatiranga Vedike This trip, he recounted in one of his editorials, which took him to the remotest parts of Karnataka opened his eyes to the plight of the poor, the Dalits and the Muslims and made him realise his responsibility as a writer and an intellectual towards the society.

 Lankesh Patrike was significant that It had no Advertisements.
 Outsourcing the printing to BS Mani of Sanjevani Kannada Daily, his unique thought was His Weekly Magazine must cost as much One Idli, One Vade & One Coffee.
 Lankesh built a new crop of reporters, writers and freelancers, many of whom would go to set-up their own magazines.

 After his death Lankesh Patrike was split into two, one edited by his daughter Gauri Lankesh and the other managed by his son Indrajit Lankesh.
 Lankesh's other daughter is the film director Kavita Lankesh.

 Lankesh Patrike, as the first Kannada tabloid, had a huge impact on Karnataka politics and culture.
 It led to the setting up of other tabloids like Hai Bangalore and Agni which concentrated more on crime and political scandals.

 Death

 Lankesh died of a heart attack on 25 January 2000, aged 64.

-17 years later, his daughter was murdered in front of her residence in south Bengaluru as she arrives home by three unidentified gunmen.
-Not yet found the reason.
+17 years later, his daughter Gauri Lankesh was murdered in front of her residence in south Bengaluru as she arrived home by three unidentified gunmen.
+No motive has been found.